Propaganda in Nazi Germany: Theresienstadt Ghetto propaganda

-On 23 June 1944, the Nazis permitted the Red Cross to visit the concentration camp Theresienstadt to dispel rumors about the Final Solution, which was intended to kill all Jews.
+On 23 June 1944, the Nazis permitted the Red Cross representative Maurice Rossel to visit the concentration camp Theresienstadt to dispel rumors about the Final Solution, which was intended to kill all Jews.
 In reality, Theresienstadt was a transit camp for Jews en route to extermination camps.
 In a sophisticated propaganda effort, fake shops and cafés were erected to imply that the Jews lived in relative comfort.
 The guests enjoyed the performance of a children's opera, Brundibár, written by inmate Hans Krása.
 The hoax was so successful for the Nazis that they went on to make a propaganda film Theresienstadt.
 The shooting of the film began on 26 February 1944.
 Directed by Kurt Gerron, it was meant to show how well the Jews lived under the "benevolent" protection of Nazi Germany.
-After the shooting, most of the cast, and even the filmmaker himself, were deported to the concentration camp of Auschwitz where they were murdered.
+After the shooting, most of the cast, and even the filmmaker himself, were deported to the concentration camp of Auschwitz, where they were murdered.
 Hans Fritzsche, who had been head of the Radio Chamber, was tried and acquitted by the Nuremberg war crimes tribunal.